 This is my twelfth year of providing private tuition.
 Having originally been approached by some ex-students I had taught for a term on supply, I found I enjoyed tuition and so decided to use a highly-reputable agency like First Tutors to expand this side of my business.

 While I don't advertise myself as doing tuition at degree level, I have now tutored students right through to getting their Psychology degree.

 My preference is to use the tutee's own textbook as the core material for the work.
 However, I bring in additional materials, including selections from other text books, mind maps (spider diagrams) and case studies.
 Part of my web site contains material relevant to the A-Level specification which I encourage tutees to use as supplemental material - though only under my supervision.

-I may relate anecdotes from my own practice as a therapist and consultant to illustrate certain points.
+I may relate (appropriately censored) anecdotes from my own career as a therapist and consultant to illustrate certain points.

 As exam technique is in many ways as important as the content of the specification, I usually set tutees homework to do practice exam questions in between tutor sessions and e-mail them to me for marking.
 We can then go through the marked answer at the next session.
 I also help tutees to think about what they are putting down on paper by getting them to indicate where in their answer they think they've scored marks and what type of mark.

 Please note that I do expect tutees to complete work set for them and may contact parents with concerns re quality of work and/or attitude if I think it appropriate.

 Please also note that if a tuition session is cancelled with less than 12 hours notice or a tutee simply fails to attend a session, I reserve the right to charge a 'late notice/cancellation' fee of £12.

 |Hidden Resources Change Management||2000||Other||Master Practioner in Neuro-Linguistic Programming|